 During the initial weeks of filming, a CQEER advisor was on site every day for 2 to 10 hours.
-Her role was to introduce ecoresponsible initiatives (sorting bins, etc.) adapted to each shooting location.
+Her role was to introduce eco-responsible initiatives (sorting bins, etc.) adapted to each shooting location.
 Another key to achieving good practices was the transmission of good habits to the team.
-An advisor was present at least once at every new location, mainly to maintain compliance and answer questions from the team as required.
+An advisor was present at least once at every new location, mainly to ensure compliance and answer questions from the team as required.

-During the shoot, the tasks performed by the advisor were as follows:
+During the shoot, the advisor performed the following tasks:

-- Being present at lunch time to help with the sorting of residual materials - In order to raise awareness and educate the team about sorting materials according to the local regulations where the shooting was taking place, emails were sent detailing the materials accepted and refused by the municipality.
-These emails also served as a reminder of good sorting practices (e.g., soiled cardboard should go to compost since it cannot be recycled).
-Since the team members were working long days and receiving multiple emails, being present at lunchtime was crucial to the understanding and assimilating of godd practices.
+- Being present at lunch time to help sort residual materials. - In order to raise awareness and educate the team about sorting materials according to the local regulations where the shooting was taking place, emails were sent detailing the materials accepted and refused by the municipality.
+These emails also served as a reminder of good sorting practices (e.g. soiled cardboard should go to compost since it cannot be recycled).
+Given that the team members were working long days and receiving multiple emails, being present at lunchtime was crucial for understanding and assimilating good practices.
 The production noticed how much more difficult it was for the team to properly sort items when the contact person was not there. - Assessment of the waste volume or the number of servings remaining after meals - Residual materials management - The advisor made sure to display the signage and to group the sorting bins into clusters (making sure that no garbage bin was left out).
-A place to collect hazardous materials (batteries, light bulbs, etc.) was also made available. - Requests to obtain the necessary data for the carbon calculation, both to the team and to suppliers - Talks with suppliers (e.g., car rental, caterer) about the best way to obtain data and overview of the process - Raising supplier awareness of the importance of the initiative contributed to reducing the impact of their activities on the environment.
+A place to collect hazardous materials (batteries, light bulbs, etc.) was also made available. - Requests to obtain the necessary data for the carbon calculation, both to the team and to suppliers - Talks with suppliers (e.g. car rental, caterer) about the best way to obtain data and overview of the process - Raising supplier awareness of the importance of the initiative contributed to reducing the impact of their activities on the environment.
 For example, the stove burners used by one of the caterers were collected in a cardboard box to make them aware of their recyclability.
-Those items must be brought to the ecocentre to be properly recycled. - Collaboration with the video board department - Answering the team's questions - Pictures in preparation for the Rolling Green accreditation - Weighing of materials (recycling, compost, ultimate wastes) generated after meals - Other data gathering for the carbon footprint
+Such items must be brought to the ecocentre to be properly recycled. - Collaboration with the video board department - Answering the team's questions - Pictures in preparation for the Rolling Green accreditation - Weighing of materials (recycling, compost, ultimate wastes) generated after meals - Other data gathering for the carbon footprint